 The last step to completing your degree is to file for your bachelor's or master's degree.
-For Undergraduate students, please evaluate your Academic Requirements Report (ARR) before applying for graduation.
-You must fill out the graduate application, complete with signatures of your adviser and department chair, and submit it to the Office of the Registrar by the posted deadline dates:
+For Undergraduate students, please evaluate your Academic Requirements Report (ARR) with your major/minor department before applying for graduation.
+You must complete the online graduation application by the posted deadline dates:

 Students may choose from three Graduation terms Spring, Summer, and Fall.
 Application processes will vary for undergraduate and graduate students; see below for details.